dribnet/purvs/README.md

 “?Orange?”,
 “ManyPink”.

-I choose the light orange/Tangerine as the background color, and the stroke color and filled color are still in orange.
+I choose the light orange/Tangerine as the background color, and the stroke color and filled color are still in orange.  made these colors go well together.

 Here are my 20 parameters: